Hajime Tamura: Political career

-Group.
-In July that year Tamura headed a delegation which visited North Korea and met with Korean ruler Kim Il-sung in Pyongyang.
-Tamura served as minister of international trade and industry from 1986 to 1988 in the cabinets led by Prime Minister Yasuhiro Nakasone and then by Noboru Takeshita.
-When he was in office he apologized to the United States for an export violation committed by a Japanese manufacturer.
-In a reshuffle in December 1988 Hiroshi Mitsuzuka replaced Tamura as minister of international trade and industry.
+From 1986 until 1988, Tamura served as Minister of International Trade and Industry (MITI) in the cabinets led by Prime Minister Yasuhiro Nakasone and then by Noboru Takeshita.
+Tamura's brief tenure as MITI minister largely revolved around the Toshiba–Kongsberg scandal, when Toshiba was caught illegally selling machinery intended for the production of nuclear submarine propellers to the Soviet Union.
+According to then-congressman Duncan Hunter, these noise-reduced propellers meant that the range at which American nuclear submarines could detect Soviet nuclear submarines was reduced by 50%.
+In the midst of the ensuing scandal, Tamura traveled to the United States at the behest of Prime Minister Nakasone to formally apologize to US Secretary of Defense Caspar Weinberger.
+In December 1988, Hiroshi Mitsuzuka replaced Tamura as MITI minister.

 Tamura became the speaker of the House of Representatives on 2 June 1989, replacing Kenzaburo Hara in the post.
 Tamura's term ended on 24 January 1990 when Yoshio Sakurauchi was appointed speaker.

-Tamura, nicknamed the “wheeler-dealer” in political arena, retired from politics in 1996.
+Tamura, nicknamed the “wheeler-dealer” in political arena, continued to serve as a member of the House of Representatives until his retirement from politics in 1996.

 Personal life and death

 Tamura was married and has three daughters.
-His nephew, Norihisa Tamura, served as the minister of health, labour, and welfare under Prime Minister Yoshihide Suga.
-Tamura died of natural causes on 1 November 2014 at age 90.
+His nephew, Norihisa Tamura, served as the Minister of Health, Labour, and Welfare under Prime Minister Yoshihide Suga.
+Tamura died of natural causes in November 2014, at age 90.